astriaai/astria-docs/docs/use-cases/10-sdxl-training.md

 ## Inference tips

+1. Do not copy and paste prompts from SD15
+1. Do not use textual-inversions such as `easynegative` or `badhands` from SD15
-1. Activate face-inpainting (which in turn requires super-resolution) - this is the biggest boost you can get to increase similarity to subject
+1. Consider activating face-swap and face-inpainting (which in turn requires super-resolution) - this is the biggest boost you can get to increase similarity to subject
-2. Use `euler_a` scheduler
-3. Do not copy and paste prompts from SD15
-4. Use clean small concise prompts - usually up to 15 words
+1. Use clean small concise prompts - usually up to 15 words
-5. Avoid long negatives.
-6. Do not use textual-inversions such as `easynegative` or `badhands` from SD15
+1. Avoid long negatives - this will decrease similarity to subject.
-7. Start with baseline SDXL 1.0 inference before going to other base models.
-Most custom SDXL Civit model available are very biased and may reduce similarity.
+1. Start with baseline SDXL 1.0 inference before going to other base models.
+Most custom SDXL models are biased and may reduce similarity.
 Models which we noticed that work okay are `ZavyChromaXL` and `ClearChromaXL`

 All above tips will help increase similarity to the original subject.